-Republicans rip 'disgraceful' Comey over inspector general findings
+Trump slams 'thoroughly disgraced' Comey over inspector general findings

-Republican lawmakers on Thursday slammed former FBI director James Comey following the release of a highly anticipated report by the Justice Department’s inspector general on his handling of memos documenting private conversations with President Trump.
+President Trump and his Republican allies in Congress slammed former FBI director James Comey on Thursday following the release of a highly anticipated report by the Justice Department’s inspector general on his handling of memos documenting private conversations with the president.

+"Perhaps never in the history of our Country has someone been more thoroughly disgraced and excoriated than James Comey in the just released Inspector General’s Report.
+He should be ashamed of himself!"
+Trump tweeted.

 The report documented numerous violations by the former FBI director, including giving one memo containing unclassified information to a friend with instructions to share the contents with a reporter, and failing to notify the FBI after he was dismissed in May 2017 that he had retained some of the memos in a safe at home.